bitPogo/kmock/docs/src/howto/install.md

 # Installation
-KMock is capable to work with are variety of projects.
+KMock is capable to work with a variety of projects.
-However it is currently distributed via [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package), but will go soon to MavenCentral.

 ## Preparation
-Before you can consume KMock you need to add the GitHub Package to you repositories.

 === "BuildScript"

     In your build.gradle.kts: